greggman/webgl-memory/README.md

 [built version](https://greggman.github.io/webgl-memory/test/)
 [source version](https://greggman.github.io/webgl-memory/test/?src=true)

-## Opinion
+## Thoughts

-I'm not convinced this is the right way to do this.
-If I was making a webgl app and I wanted to know this stuff I'd track it myself by wrapping my own creation functions.
+I'm not total convinced this is the right way to do this.
+If I was making a webgl app and I wanted to know this stuff I think I'd track it myself by wrapping my own creation functions.

 In other words, lets say I wanted to know how many times I call